-Brazil state flooded with Venezuelans sees spike in killings
+Brazil to deploy military in state flooded with Venezuelans

-SAO PAULO (AP) — A state at the center of the Venezuelan migrant crisis had the highest homicide rate in Brazil in the first six months of the year, according to data published Tuesday.
+SAO PAULO (AP) — Brazilian President Michel Temer announced Tuesday that he’ll deploy the military to restore order in a state at the heart of the Venezuelan migrant crisis, as new data showed a surge in killings that meant the state now has the highest homicide rate in the country.

-Between January and June, there were 27.7 homicides for every 100,000 people in Roraima, a poor state in northern Brazil, data from the Violence Monitor showed.
+Between January and June, there were 27.7 homicides for every 100,000 people in Roraima, a poor state in northern Brazil on the border with Venezuela, data from the Violence Monitor showed.
 Rio Grande do Norte, with 27.1 killings per 100,000, had the second-highest rate, followed by Ceara and Acre, both with 26.

 In the past three years, Roraima, like many Brazilian states, has been the scene of an intense battle between criminal organizations for territory and influence.
 During the same period, it has also been the major entry point into Brazil for Venezuelans fleeing political and economic turmoil in their homeland.
 Both have put pressure on the state’s institutions and contributed to a feeling of instability.

-“What we see is that there is a clear feeling of the fragility of local institutions to deal with the fear of people, who start to think the state has no rule of law,” said Bruno Paes Manso, a researcher with the Center for Violence Studies at the University of Sao Paulo.
+“What we see is that there is a clear feeling of the fragility of local institutions to deal with the fear of people, who are starting to think the state has no rule of law,” said Bruno Paes Manso, a researcher with the Center for Violence Studies at the University of Sao Paulo.
 The center participated in putting together the Violence Monitor.
-“This leads people to defend themselves … you have this perception: people are arriving from every corner, crime dominates, and homicides multiply in these contexts.”

 Most Read Nation & World Stories